knjcode/autometa/README.md

 ## Original Templates

-If you want to define original template, create [Template ID].csv, [Template ID].ejs and place these on templates directory.
+If you want to define original templates, create [Template ID].csv, [Template ID].ejs and place these on templates directory.

 ## Usage manual